ArloL/arlol.github.io/_includes/Thesis.md

 Thanks to Paul Hegarty and [Leland Stanford Junior University](http://www.stanford.edu) for the course [CS193P "iPad and iPhone Application Development"](http://www.stanford.edu/class/cs193p) that is available for free via [iTunes U](http://itunes.stanford.edu/).

-Thanks to Prof. Dr. Manfred Meyer and [Dr. Frank Maurer](http://ase.cpsc.ucalgary.ca/ase/Frank.Maurer.php) for giving me the possibility to write my thesis in the beautiful town of Calgary, Alberta, Canada.
+Thanks to Prof. Dr. Manfred Meyer and [Prof. Dr. Frank Maurer](http://ase.cpsc.ucalgary.ca/ase/Frank.Maurer.php) for giving me the possibility to write my thesis in the beautiful town of Calgary, Alberta, Canada.

 # Zusammenfassung